Frequently Asked Questions

-Our upcoming offerings are listed here.
+Our upcoming offerings are listed on our workshops page.
 You can also search REPORTER for available workshops and development series.
 If you are interested in taking a workshop that appears in the REPORTER catalog but not on the schedule, add it to your “watchlist” so that we can monitor demand.

 No. We will provide you with peer-reviewed microteaching opportunities.
 If you do have a teaching assignment, you may request to apply up to 20 hours of your teaching experience to the certificate program.

 How do I request to apply teaching experience hours to the program?

 Teaching experience hours must be petitioned through the TCC Moodle project space.

 Why should I participate?

 In today’s competitive job market, advanced degree holders are expected to be able to communicate their ideas in a clear and compelling way to a broad audience.
 They are also expected to work constructively with a diverse group of stakeholders, resolve conflict, and balance competing priorities.
 The goal of the teaching and communication certificate is to help you refine and market your transferable skills while making you a more effective instructor.